sciplot/sciplot/docs/index.md

 Do you want to change the colors?

-Simple - just use method `plot::palette` to set your preferred color palette.
+Simple - just use method `Figure::palette` to set your preferred color palette.
 For example, using `plt.palette("parula")` in the previous code sets the [parula](https://www.mathworks.com/help/matlab/ref/parula.html) color scheme and produces the following figure:

 ![Plotting sin(x) and cos(x)](img/home/demo-figure-palette-parula.svg){: loading=lazy }